isEmmanuelOlowe/Mini-Compiler/Mini Compiler.md

 ## Evaluation

 The specification required that a LOGO to PostScript compiler be produced that correctly translates LOGO to PostScript.
-As you can see from the above tests one and two, our program successfully translates LOGO code to PostScript.
+As you can see from the above (tests one and two), our program successfully translates LOGO code to PostScript.
 The compiler makes use of a single register (Arg) and utilises a stack.
 The program contains a gode generator which correctly 'prints' the translated LOGO code to a valid `.ps` file.
 The program also contains an error reporting system which produces useful error information when syntactically incorrect code is found.
 The program recovers from these errors and continue to parse the code until the end of the file as shown in the third test case.

 As demonstrated above, the program that has been produced corresponds to the advanced deliverable as set out in the specification.
 ## Conclusion